openvinotoolkit/openvino/docs/install_guides/installing-openvino-pip.md

 @sphinxdirective

 .. note::
-   While installing Python, make sure to add it to system PATH.
+   While installing Python, make sure to add it to system `PATH`.

 @endsphinxdirective